Great Alaska Endurance Race

 Day 5 – Run the Denali 135

-Day 7 – Explore Denali Park area activities or Travel south to Talkeetna for activities there or depart for home from Anchorage Alaska with your badass Denali135 belt buckle.
+Day 7 – Explore Talkeetna’s activities there or depart for home from Anchorage Alaska with your badass Denali135 belt buckle.

 If you have additional time, the Kenai Peninsula 4 hours drive south of Anchorage has some amazing scenery and activities galore.
 Rafting, Fishing, Gold Panning, Bear Viewing etc.